Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/NAMD.md

 image: "../assets/images/SARS_spike_proteins.jpg"
 ---

-## Energy functions measure quality of protein binding
+## Energy functions measure protein bindin quality

-In the [previous lesson](structural_diff), we visualized the RBD-ACE2 complexes formed by SARS-CoV and SARS-CoV-2 and examined three regions of conformational differences (a loop site in the ACE2 binding ridge, hotspot 31, and hotspot 353).
-We presented *qualitative* explanations from the literature as to why these differences may help SARS-CoV-2 bind more strongly to the human ACE2 enzyme, but a theme of this course is to justify our arguments *quantitatively*.
-Our question, then, is how to measure the strength of protein binding in a local region of the complex.

 In part 1 of this module, we searched for the tertiary structure that best "explains" a protein's primary structure by looking for the structure with the lowest potential energy (i.e., the one that is the most chemically stable).
-In part, this means that we were looking for the structure that incorporates many attractive bonds present and few repulsive bonds.

-To quantify whether two molecules bond well, we will borrow this idea and compute the potential energy of the complex formed by the two molecules.
-If two molecules bond together tightly, then the complex will have a very low potential energy.
-In turn, if we compare the SARS-CoV-2 RBD-ACE2 complex against the SARS-CoV RBD-ACE2 complex, and we find that the potential energy of the former is significantly smaller, then we can conclude that it is more stable and therefore bonded more tightly.
-This result would provide strong evidence for increased infectiousness of SARS-CoV-2.
+To quantify whether two molecules bind well, we will borrow this idea and compute the potential energy of the complex formed by the viral spike protein and ACE2.
+If two molecules bind well, then the complex will have a very low potential energy.
+In turn, if we compare the SARS-CoV-2 RBD-ACE2 complex against the SARS-CoV RBD-ACE2 complex, and we find that the potential energy of the former is significantly smaller, then we can conclude that it is more stable, providing evidence for the increased infectiousness of SARS-CoV-2.

-In the following tutorial, we will compute the energy of the bound spike protein-ACE2 complex for the two viruses and see how the three regions we identified in the previous lesson contribute to the total energy of the complex.
+In the following tutorial, we will compute the energy of the bound spike protein-ACE2 complex for the two viruses and see how the three regions that we identified in the [previous lesson](structural_differences) contribute to the total energy of the complex.
 To do so, we will employ <a href="https://www.ks.uiuc.edu/Research/namd/" target="_blank">NAMD</a>, a program that was designed for high-performance large system simulations of biological molecules and is most commonly used with VMD via a plugin called <a href="https://www.ks.uiuc.edu/Research/vmd/plugins/namdenergy/" target="_blank">NAMD Energy</a>.
 This plugin will allow us to isolate a specific region to evaluate how much this local region contributes to the overall energy of the complex.

 [Visit tutorial](tutorial_NAMD){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}